Distracted Driving Auto AccidentsPrint Page

 Those injured in a distracted driving accident caused by another driver can take legal action against the negligent driver to obtain monetary damages for medical costs, lost wages, pain and suffering, and other losses.
 Damages can also be obtained by settling outside of court prior to filing suit or before a lawsuit goes to trial.

 To recover compensation, however, the burden is on the victim to prove that the other driver was distracted and at fault.
-The Denver automobile accident lawyers at Levine Law have more than two decades of experience representing auto accident victims, and we know how to help you build a strong case.
-Give our Denver auto accident attorneys a call today to discuss your case.
+The lawyers at Levine Law have more than two decades of experience representing auto accident victims, and we know how to help you build a strong case.
+Give our law firm a call today to discuss your case.